-Of all services marketing topics, service quality has gained much research prominence in recent years (Schneider and White, 2004).
+Much future research is needed to develop a scale appropriate for the Indian context. 🗸 mong all services marketing topics, service quality has gained much research prominence in the recent years (Schneider and White, 2004).
 Existing research indicates that consumers satisfied with service quality are most likely to remain loyal (Wong and Sohal, 2003).
-Service quality is perceived as a tool to increase value for the consumer; as a means of positioning in a competitive environment (Mehta, Lalwani and Han, 2000) and to ensure consumer satisfaction (Sivadas and Baker-Prewitt, 2000), retention and patronage (Yavas, Bilgin and Shemwell, 1997).
-With greater choice and increasing awareness, Indian consumers are more demanding of quality service (Angur, Nataraajan and Jahera, 1999) and players can no longer afford to neglect customer service issues (Firoz and Maghrabi, 1994, Kassem, 1989).
+Service quality is perceived as a tool for increasing value for the consumer; as a means of positioning in a competitive environment (Mehta, Lalwani and Han, 2000) and for ensuring consumer satisfaction (Sivadas and Baker-Prewitt, 2000), retention, and patronage (Yavas, Bilgin and Shemwell, 1997).
+With greater choice and increasing awareness, Indian consumers are increasingly demanding better quality of service (Angur, Nataraajan and Jahera, 1999) and players can no longer afford to neglect customer service issues (Firoz and Maghrabi, 1994; Kassem, 1989).